SergioGutzB/tmux-session-manager/README.md

 - 🔍 List available sessions
 - 🗑️ Automatic cleanup of old backups
 - ⚡ Support for multiple sessions
+- 🎯 CLI with short commands for quick access

 ## Installation